RoyalHaskoningDHV/sam/CONTRIBUTING.md

 # Contributing

-sam is an internal package being developed by Ynformed.
-For any new code, code review by another Ynformed is therefore required!
+sam is an internal package being developed by Royal HaskoningDHV.
+For any new code, code review by a software developer is required!

 ## Bug Reports and Feature Requests